 With the individual lying down (or in a seated position) and after the local anaesthetic has taken effect, and restriction of blood flow through ephedrine is achieved, the middle turbinate is located using the fiber optic endoscope.
-Next, a bone called uncinate process which lies on the side of the nose and at the level of the middle turbinate is removed.
+Next, a bone called the uncinate process, which lies on the side of the nose and at the level of the middle turbinate, is removed.
 The ethmoidal bone is moved to allow for better visualization of the sinuses.
 The opening of the osteomeatal complex into the jaw is checked and it is cleared if there is any obstruction.
-Depending on the procedure that is being done, the anterior ethmoid cells, the posterior ethmoid cells, or both, the sphenoid sinus and lastly the frontal sinus are worked upon and the corresponding ostia (openings) are cleared or enlarged to provide for better drainage and flow of the mucus.
+Depending on the procedure that is being done, the anterior ethmoid cells, the posterior ethmoid cells, or both, the sphenoid sinus, and lastly, the frontal sinus are worked upon, and the corresponding ostia (openings) are cleared or enlarged to provide for better drainage and flow of the mucus.

 Discharge: Usually shortly after the procedure is complete.
 Medications: Saline nasal spray, antibiotics, and corticosteroid drops may be prescribed as required.

 Review: Usually 1 week after the surgical procedure.
-In some cases every 2- 3 days for cleaning the nasal pathways for up to a week.
+In some cases, it is every 2- 3 days for cleaning the nasal pathways for up to a week.

 Resumption of normal activities: Usually with some restrictions a week after the procedure